stevenranney/waeQuantiles/README.md

 # News

+* 2018-03-27 Reviews received.
+Minor revisions only.
+In progress.

 * 2018-03-01 Revision 1 submitted to the NAJFM.

 * 2018-02-23 Reviews received.
 Two reviewers and the AE suggested accept with major revisions.
 One reviewer was particularly helpful and, given that the repo here was provided in the MS, also suggested some revisions to my analyses.